Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: sGMRES algorithms

 \subsection{Basic implementation}

-\cref{alg:sgmres} contains pseudocode for a basic implementation of sGMRES using the $k$-partial Arnoldi basis~\cref{eq:partorth}.
+\cref{alg:sgmres} contains pseudocode for a basic implementation of sGMRES using the $k$-truncated Arnoldi basis~\cref{eq:partorth}.
 We recommend this version of the algorithm when the user lacks information about the spectrum of $\mtx{A}$.
-Given bounds on the spectrum, one may replace the partial Arnoldi basis with a Chebyshev basis (\cref{sec:chebyshev}).
-See~\cref{tab:sgmres-cost} for a summary of the arithmetic costs.
+Given bounds on the spectrum, one may replace the truncated Arnoldi basis with a Chebyshev basis (\cref{sec:chebyshev}). \Cref{tab:sgmres-cost} summarizes the arithmetic costs.